Algobility/Algobility-Guides/README.md

 about an example of a problem where the naive solution would be too costly.

 # This is another heading
-This is some more text.
 Markdown also allows you to write words in bold by surrounding them with asteriks *like so*.
 To write some text in italics, surround the text with two asteriks **like so**.
 Use italic text for quoting problem statements, notes, etc. Optionally use bold text to emphasize ideas